igor27school/readable/README.md

 ## Installation

-If you have [yarn](https://yarnpkg.com/), you can start this project (as well as the server-side project) by executing `yarn start` in the command line.

-This project can also be started using `npm install` followed by `npm start`.
+This project can be started using `npm install` followed by `npm start`.

 NOTE: This project only has support for localhost preview.
 It also has **ZERO** styling.